paridhis05/Quiz-Game/README.md

 ## Description

-A simple and interactive **Quiz Game** built with **HTML, CSS, and JavaScript**.
-This game presents multiple-choice questions with a **timer**, tracks progress, and provides instant feedback on the selected answer.
-The user can restart the game and play again!
+An interactive **Quiz Game** built using **HTML, CSS, and JavaScript**.
+The game presents multiple-choice questions with a **timer**, provides immediate feedback on selected answers, and keeps track of the score.
+Users can restart the quiz and try again!

 ## Features